Considering the bonding preference of each atom, show the best Le... | Channels for Pearson+

 Lewis Dot Structures: Neutral Compounds (Simplified): Study with Video Lessons, Practice Problems & Examples

-Considering the bonding preference of each atom, show the best Lewis dot structure for methoxyethane (H3COCH2CH3).
-Note that the atoms are in the order C-O-C-C.
+Considering the bonding preference of each atom, show the best Lewis dot structure for N-Methylhydroxylamine (H3CHNOH).
+Note that N here is the central atom.

-Considering the bonding preference of each atom, show the best Lewis dot structure for methoxyethane (H3COCH2CH3).
-Note that the atoms are in the order C-O-C-C.
+Considering the bonding preference of each atom, show the best Lewis dot structure for N-Methylhydroxylamine (H3CHNOH).
+Note that N here is the central atom.